rl1987/trickster.dev/tricksterblog/content/post/setting-up-mitmproxy-with-ios17.1.md

 as penetration testing, debugging, troubleshooting, reverse engineering and privacy analysis.
-A common use case of this tool is to explore mobile application communications (typically API calls over HTTPS) for API scraping, automation and security testing purposes.
+A common use case of this tool is to explore mobile application communications (typically API calls over HTTPS) for API scraping, automation and security testing.
 Earlier in the blog I have covered how to set up mitmproxy with mobile device that run iOS 15.
-Today iOS 17.1 beta 2 is available for testing and thus we will go through the process of setting it up with mitmproxy.
+Today iOS 17.1 beta 2 is available for end users and thus we will go through the process of setting it up with mitmproxy.

 Let us start with installing mitmproxy itself.
 There are several ways to do